Value of information in networked control systems subject to delay: INTRODUCTION

-Comparing to AoI in NCSs, VoI is a remarkable metric that values the quality of data and is intuitively interpreted as the price a decision maker is willing to pay to utilize certain information \cite{soleymani2019value, molin2019scheduling}.
-Theoretically, VoI is quantified as the variation in the cost-to-go of the system given an observation at time $k$.
-The scheduling policy transmits a state measurement whenever the VoI is positive.
-In \cite{soleymani2019value}, it has been shown that VoI-based scheduling policy is an optimal policy, by assuming that network-induced effects, such as transmission delay, quantization or packet dropouts, are neglected.
-However, this assumption is definitely not practical considering real-world applications.
-Moreover, another disadvantages of the previous VoI in \cite{soleymani2019value, molin2019scheduling} is the absence of scalability as opposed to AoI.
+Compared to AoI in NCSs, Value-of-Information (VoI) is quantified as the variation in a value function with respect to a piece of information about the state of the process available to the controller \cite{soleymani2021value,molin2019scheduling}.
+In \cite{soleymani2021value}, it has been shown that the VoI-based scheduling policy is an optimal policy, by assuming that network-induced effects, such as transmission delay, quantization or packet dropouts, are negligible.
+However, this assumption is definitely not valid in real-world applications.
+Moreover, another disadvantage of the previous VoI in \cite{soleymani2021value} is its computational complexity -- in particular in comparison to AoI. \\

-According to these observations, we are motivated to extend the VoI concept to NCSs subject to arbitrary transmission delay in this study.
-Firstly, under some mild assumptions on the triggering policies, the initial joint design problem is decomposed into two sub-problems $i)$ the optimal control policy design, and $ii)$ the optimal triggering policy design.
-By addressing the trade-off between LQG performance and communication cost, we prove that the solution to the optimal control problem is given by the certainty equivalent controller \cite{molin2013on}.
-Regarding the solution to the optimal triggering policy design, the system performance characteristics is investigated with respect to decisions.
-Further analysing our problem, we construct a scalable VoI function, which is defined as a measure of the urgency of data transmission between event-trigger and the controller, and serves as trigger condition for decentralized medium access coordination between different closed-loop systems.
-Furthermore, the constructed VoI function sufficiently accounts for individual task requirements of networked control loops as previous VoI while capturing the influence induced by transmission delay.
+In this paper, we extend the VoI concept to NCSs subject to arbitrary transmission delay.
+Firstly, under some mild assumptions on the triggering policy, the initial joint design problem is decomposed into two sub-problems $i)$ the optimal control policy design, and $ii)$ the optimal triggering policy design.
+By addressing the trade-off between LQG performance and communication cost and assuming that the triggering decisions only depend on primitive random variables, the solution to the optimal control problem is shown to be the certainty equivalent controller.
+Analyzing the optimal triggering policy design problem, we obtain a VoI metric which is described as a measure of the urgency of data transmission between the event-trigger and the remote controller.
+The VoI serves as the triggering condition for NCS closed over a communication network.
+Our constructed VoI function sufficiently accounts for individual task requirements of networked control loops as previous VoI while capturing the influence induced by transmission delay.
+We prove that the delay-dependent VoI-based scheduling policy is optimal, and improves the LQG control performance compared to both periodic scheduling and AoI-based scheduling policies.
+To reduce the computation burden in solving the scheduling problem using dynamic programming, we provide a simplified VoI proxy function based on an approximation approach. \\